OTHELLO – A POEM AND THE PLAY

 When the Moor’s figure becomes almost indistinguishable from the company, its symbolic otherness – which transcends whether he’s Muslim in a Western society – dissolves.
 So does its stage weight.

 MICHAEL H. LEVIN is a lawyer, solar-energy developer, writer and ex-theater person based in Washington DC.
 He published articles on tragedy while an undergraduate, was production manager for Marlowe’s Doctor Faustus starring Richard Burton and Elizabeth Taylor, and studied theatre with Nevill Coghill at Oxford.
-He has received numerous poetry and freelance journalism awards.
+He has received numerous poetry and feature journalism awards.
 His collection Watered Colors (Poetica) was named a “best book” for May 2014 by Washington Independent Review of Books.